 LCH provides automated position reporting to its clearing members to enable them to accurately monitor their obligations and ensure they have the necessary inventory to fulfil their delivery obligation.
 For the RepoClear service, LCH is a member of both Euroclear Bank and Clearstream Banking Luxembourg's Autoborrow schemes, providing an additional mechanism to facilitate settlement.
+Regarding ForexClear, the service sets Settlement Position Limits (SPL) for clearing members of FX Options; SPLs are used to monitor against known settlement exposures for positions with time to settlement of 2 business days or less.
+Every day ForexClear calculates and issue to clearing members a 'Net Initial Positions Report' containing the net cashflows to be settled within the LCH-CLS cycle on a currency and member basis for a T+2 value date.
+During this period, any settlement obligation in excess of SPL must be traded down to below such limit.

-In certain cases, LCH operates an active fails management process, which will ultimately see failed deliveries being added to the following day's delivery obligations for the respective member.
-LCH employs a fails fee regime in accordance with the LCH Rulebook, LCH also employs a fails fee covering RepoClear products.
+In respect to EquityClear and RepoClear services, LCH operates an active fails management process, which will ultimately see failed deliveries being added to the following day's delivery obligations for the respective member.
+LCH employs a fails fee regime in accordance with the LCH Rulebook and a fails fee covering RepoClear products.
 In order to maintain efficient and effective delivery processes, LCH regularly reviews delivery amounts against the obligations of its clearing members to ensure that any risks are identified immediately in order to maintain a robust position management process.